-Occupational asthma may continue to get worse if you continue to be exposed to the substance that is causing the problem, even if medicines improve your symptoms.
+Occupational asthma may keep getting worse if you continue to be exposed to the substance that is causing the problem, even if medicines improve your symptoms.
 You may need to change jobs.

-In some instances, symptoms may continue even when the source of exposure is removed.
+Sometimes, symptoms may continue even when the substance is removed.

 Calling your health care provider